vivekhsridhar/individual_differences/README.md

 Note: The code provided here is not a perfect overlap with what is described in the manuscript.
 This code is a subtle variation on what is used in the manuscript.
 All major results should still hold though.

+Use
+---

+The above code is written using C++11 and tested on MacOS Sierra 10.12.5.
+The visualisation is executed using OpenCV 3.2.0.
+In case of troubles installing OpenCV / linking it to the C++ project, visualisation can be turned off by silencing OpenCV headers and the graphics function in main.cpp.
+The rest of the code should still work on naked C++.

 Reference
 ---------